Important Dates & Deadlines

 Contestants that successfully audition will be sent a link to CMTC’s private online registration form.
-This form will allow contestants to select their division, competitions, visitor passes, and awards ceremony tickets.
+This form will allow contestants to personalize their registration including selecting their division, competitions, visitor passes, and/or awards ceremony tickets.

 Step 2: Complete your registration agreements.

-Each contestant, visitor, and awards guest named on your registration form will be sent an email and asked to electronically sign CMTC’s Registration and Release of Liability Agreement.
-These agreements will be signed using HelloSign.
-Contestants, visitors, and awards guests will not be able to attend CMTC unless these agreements have been completed.
-As such, it is important that you provide the correct email address of each contestant, visitor, and awards guest named on your registration form.
-If the contestant, visitors, and/or awards guests named on your registration form are minors (under the age of 18), the email address of their parent or legal guardian must be provided.
+Each contestant, visitor, and awards ceremony guest named on your registration form will be sent an email and asked to electronically sign CMTC’s Registration and Release of Liability Agreement.
+These agreements will be sent and signed via HelloSign.
+Contestants, visitors, and awards ceremony guests will not be able to attend CMTC unless these agreements have been completed.
+As such, you must provide the correct email address of each contestant, visitor, and awards ceremony guest named on your registration form.
+If the contestant, visitors, and/or awards ceremony guests named on your registration form are minors (under the age of 18), the email address of their parent or legal guardian must be provided.

 Step 3: Submit your program book photo (deadline: February 1, 2021).

 All headshots must be submitted by February 1, 2021.
 Photos are to be submitted using the Program Book Photo Submission Form.
 This form can be found in the Contestant Hub.
-The password for this form can be found in your registration confirmation email that you received upon registering.
+The password for Contestant Hub can be found in your registration confirmation email that you received upon registering.

 Photos that are not submitted by the deadline date and/or do not meet the specifications outlined may not appear in the program book.
-In addition, contestants that have not paid their registration fees in full and/or submitted their registration agreements by the deadline date will not be featured in the program book.
+Contestants that have not paid their registration fees in full and/or submitted their registration agreements by the deadline date will not be featured in the program book.